manubhats/TrafficSimulation/README.md

 ## Implentation Details
 - Java Multithreading : Each car arriving at an intersection is a thread
 - Dividing the intersection into multiple blocks
-- Locking the blocks based on the movement of the cars
+- Locking the blocks based on the movement of cars
 - Details about the cars are stored in HashMaps
+- Java Swings for creating GUI

 ### Version
 1.0